-- A Phoenix TMC operator receives the DSS dispatch message including a recommended arterial detour route and associated arterial signal timing plans to facilitate travel along the route. - The MCDOT ICM Coordinator also receives an alert that an ICM even has been activated. - The traveler mobility application continues to provide updates to travelers. - The Phoenix Transit OCC receives a recommended transit response plan.
+- A Phoenix TMC operator receives the DSS dispatch message including a recommended arterial detour route and associated arterial signal timing plans to facilitate travel along the route. - The MCDOT ICM Coordinator also receives an alert that an ICM event has been activated. - The ADOT 511 system continues to provide updates to travelers. - The Phoenix Transit OCC receives a recommended transit response plan.